bernibra/nonlinear-stan/README.md

 ## Considerations

 I would not recommend running these models unless you have access to a HPC cluster, as these can be computationally very expensive.
-All model runs were done using the computer cluster from ETHZ (Euler).
+All model runs were done using the computer cluster at ETHZ (Euler).
 An estimate of the hardware requirements is provided below.

 ## Download the code